 How Does The Program Work?

 To use it, you first need to complete the membership application and approval process.
 If approved, your membership will be active for 5 years.
-At this point, you will have to renew your membership if you wish to keep it.

 Once you have completed the in-person appointment (assuming everything checks out), you will be notified, receive your Known Traveler Number, and become eligible to use the TSA PreCheck security lanes.

-Before traveling, make sure you add your Known Traveler Number to your reservation to ensure you have access to TSA Pre.
 Many airlines will allow you to do this online, but you can also call the airline to have your number added to your reservation.

 You can also add this to your frequent flyer accounts so it will be automatically included when you book your flights.

-If you notice that “TSA PreCheck” is not printed on your boarding pass or showing on your mobile boarding pass, speak with the appropriate airline check-in desk for assistance.
-It must be listed on your boarding pass, or you will not be allowed to access those security lanes.
+If you notice that “TSA PreCheck” is not printed on your boarding pass or show on your mobile boarding pass, speak with the appropriate airline check-in desk for assistance.

 What Credit Cards Reimburse the Application Fee?